nestjs/docs.nestjs.com/content/graphql/quick-start.md

 }),
 ```

 By default, the types in the generated schema will be in the order they are defined in the included modules.
-To sort the schema lexicographically set the `sortSchema` property to `true`:
+To sort the schema lexicographically, set the `sortSchema` property to `true`:

 ```typescript
 GraphQLModule.forRoot({